chs1380/amazon-textract-grader-MarkingAccelerator2.0/README.md

 ### Auto compile
-You need to run TypeScript compiler at the background with new terminal. npx projen watch
+You need to run TypeScript compiler at the background with new terminal. pj watch
 ### Install all node packages
 ./install_all_packages.sh
 ### Upgrade all node packages
 ./upgrade_all_packages.sh
 ### Deployment
-npx projen deploy
+pj deploy
 ### Deployment hotswap
-npx projen deploy-hotswap
+pj deploy-hotswap

 #### Checkout projen documentation
 https://github.com/projen/projen